This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 1 tbsp fresh oregano leaves removed from stem
+• 1 tablespoon fresh oregano leaves, removed from stem

-• 1 ½ lb boneless skinless chicken thighs, trimmed of excess fat
+• pound boneless, skinless chicken thighs, trimmed of excess fat

 For the Sauce: